boscoh/supplescroll/readme.md

 _scrolling articles to your heart's delight_

-> Supplescroll converts your markdown into an integrated HTML page with an auto-generated Table of Contents, independent column of Figures, all connected together with some very supple scrolling.
+> Supplescroll converts markdown into an integrated HTML page with an auto-generated Table of Contents, independent Column of Figures, all connected together with some Smooth and Supple Scrolling.

-It turns this documentation in [markdown](https://github.com/boscoh/supplescroll/blob/master/readme.md) into this [interactive webpage](http://boscoh.github.com/supplescroll).
+It turns this plain documentation in [markdown](https://github.com/boscoh/supplescroll/blob/master/readme.md) into this [interactive webpage](http://boscoh.github.com/supplescroll).

 Features: